OctopusDeploy/blog/blog/2024-08/kubernetes-worker/index.md

 We’re only going to deal with Workers here - i.e. computers required during a deployment, but are otherwise idle.

-When you use a physical or virtual machine as a worker - it works hard at deployment time, but is probably remaining unused between deployments.
+When using a physical or virtual machine as a worker, it must be adequately provisioned to handle peak-deployment loads.
+Unfortunately, the worker machine holds onto those resources between deployments, when no operations are executing.
 Which is a little disappointing.

+With a Kubernetes worker, once a deployment is complete the hardware resources used are given back to the cluster.
+Allowing the cluster to repurpose them, or release them.

-Whereas with a Kubernetes worker, each requested operation is executed in a new Kubernetes Pod (horizontal scaling), which eventually applies pressure to the cluster - causing additional resources to be provisioned.
+The Kubernetes worker executes each deployment task in a new Kubernetes Pod (horizontal scaling).

-As work completes, the pods terminate, and the cluster can either allocate those resources to other tasks, or release them.
+When sufficient pressure is applied to the cluster, additional resources are automatically provisioned.
+Then as work completes and the pods terminate, the additional resources are returned to the cluster.

 This reduces the running and maintenance costs associated a fleet of physical (or virtual) worker machines.